Visiting Narai-juku, Suwa, and Shiojiri (Nagano): Enjoying Japan's Gorgeous Countryside

 Looking at the shrine columns in the Suwa Grand Shrine Kamisha Hongu will give you some idea of the worship of large trees

-Following their visit to the Jinchokan Moriya Historical Museum, Morita and Timothy made their way to the Suwa Grand Shrine Kamisha Hongu, which was once used by the Jinchokan.
+After their visit to the Jinchokan Moriya Historical Museum, Morita and Timothy continued on to the Suwa Grand Shrine Kamisha Hongu, once used by the Jinchokan.

-Timothy marveled at the imposing wooden columns that adorned the Suwa Grand Shrine.
+Timothy gazed up in awe at the massive wooden pillars of the Suwa Grand Shrine.

-As they continued their exploration of the Suwa Grand Shrine and its rich cultural context, Morita shared an intriguing tidbit of Japanese folklore with Timothy.
+As they explored more of the Suwa Grand Shrine, Morita shared a bit of Japanese folklore with Timothy.

-Timothy, ever curious, responded, "But isn't Izumo the hometown of Takeminakata, right?"
+Timothy, intrigued, asked, "But isn’t Izumo the hometown of Takeminakata?"

 -